mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/script-performance-tests.md

 ## State Synthetic Benchmark
-Comparison the applying of a block with 5\,000 tx for a scripted account and for regular one:
+Let's Compare the applying process for a block with 5\,000 tx for a scripted account and for regular one:

 | Benchmark|Score                        |Error                      |
 |----------------|-------------------------------|-----------------------------|